mseaman6/RecommendMe-RRR/README.md

 * ...

 #next steps
--set up Recommendation show/edit page
+-set up Recommendation edit page
 -edit actions
--determine what additional functionality desired for project submission -set up additional components (containers and presentational) -figure out routing issue
+-check comments actions with add and delete for refreshing of comment list -determine what additional functionality desired for project submission -create README
--create README
--add in comments
--upvotes/downvotes?
+-categories page, with dropdown of the various categories showing only recommendations from that category -upvotes/downvotes?